My Diet History

 On the South Beach diet I developed a routine of eating my favorite low-carb foods.
 Weight was never easy to keep off (you can never cheat on a low-carb diet), and I measured my failures and successes by the day and week.
 If I went out with friends and ate too much (a piece of bread, for example) the next day I would spend hours at the gym to “work it off.”

-After fighting food my entire life, I discovered I love it
+After fighting food my entire life, I discovered I love it.

 Something remarkable happened after my first truly exquisite dining experience in San Francisco: I could never go back to mediocre food.

-I found myself going out to nice to restaurants on a regular basis, sometimes more than once a week.
+I found myself going out to nice restaurants on a regular basis, sometimes more than once a week.
 The only problem was I still lived on a student salary (and credit cards) and was eating like a princess.
 It did not take me long to realize this wasn’t sustainable.

 What to do?

-The San Francisco Ferry Plaza Farmers Market changed my life
+The San Francisco Ferry Plaza Farmers Market changed my life.

 I had heard a rumor somewhere that San Francisco had a great farmers market.
 I also vaguely remembered that Alice Waters, founder and co-owner of Chez Panisse in Berkeley (another new discovery of mine) credited much of her magic to using farm-fresh ingredients.
 If I was going to cook great food, I certainly needed to find great ingredients.

-It just so happened that the first time I headed there it was mid-summer, tomato season.
+It just so happened that the first time I headed there it was late summer, tomato season.
 At the time, tomatoes were a complete mystery to me.
 The ones I remembered eating off my grandma’s vine growing up were some of the most amazing I had ever tasted.
 Yet tomatoes from the grocery store were inevitably disgusting.
 How could this difference be so huge?

 Deep down I figured it had something to do with the tomatoes being home grown, so I had always secretly hoped I could find my long-lost childhood tomatoes one day at a farmers market (or another friend’s vine).

 My complete transition to farmers market shopping was still a long ways off, but from this day forward I was a believer.
-The grocery store is no substitute for the farmers market, and the meals I cooked from then on were at a whole new level.
+The grocery store is no substitute for the farmers market, and the meals I cooked from then on out were at a whole new level.

-But still there was my weight
+But still there was my weight.

 It was hard enough to manage my weight when I was on a strict perma-diet.
 It was impossible to stay thin eating at San Francisco’s finest on a regular basis (don’t think I had completely given up my dining out habits).